EvanCraine/eCraine/content/publications/quinoa_phenotypingMethodologies/index.md

 ---
-abstract: Quinoa is a crop originating in the Andes but grown more widely and with the geneticpotential for significant further expansion.
-Due to the phenotypic plasticity of quinoa, varieties needto be assessed across years and multiple locations.
-To improve comparability among field trialsacross the globe and to facilitate collaborations, components of the trials need to be kept consistent,including the type and methods of data collected.
-Here, an internationally open-access frameworkfor phenotyping a wide range of quinoa features is proposed to facilitate the systematic agronomic,physiological and genetic characterization of quinoa for crop adaptation and improvement.
-Matureplant phenotyping is a central aspect of this paper, including detailed descriptions and the provisionof phenotyping cards to facilitate consistency in data collection.
-High-throughput methods formulti-temporal phenotyping based on remote sensing technologies are described.
+abstract: Quinoa is a crop originating in the Andes but grown more widely and with the genetic potential for significant further expansion.
+Due to the phenotypic plasticity of quinoa, varieties need to be assessed across years and multiple locations.
+To improve comparability among field trials across the globe and to facilitate collaborations, components of the trials need to be kept consistent, including the type and methods of data collected.
+Here, an internationally open-access framework for phenotyping a wide range of quinoa features is proposed to facilitate the systematic agronomic, physiological and genetic characterization of quinoa for crop adaptation and improvement.
+Mature plant phenotyping is a central aspect of this paper, including detailed descriptions and the provision of phenotyping cards to facilitate consistency in data collection.
+High-throughput methods for multi-temporal phenotyping based on remote sensing technologies are described.
 Tools for higher-throughput post-harvest phenotyping of seeds are presented.
-A guideline for approaching quinoafield trials including the collection of environmental data and designing layouts with statisticalrobustness is suggested.
-To move towards developing resources for quinoa in line with major cerealcrops, a database was created.
-The Quinoa Germinate Platform will serve as a central repository ofdata for quinoa researchers globally.
+A guideline for approaching quinoa field trials including the collection of environmental data and designing layouts with statistical robustness is suggested.
+To move towards developing resources for quinoa in line with major cereal crops, a database was created.
+The Quinoa Germinate Platform will serve as a central repository of data for quinoa researchers globally

 author_notes:
 - C.S.S.: conceptualization, writing—original draft preparation, writing—review and editing.